2013 Omloop Het Nieuwsblad (women's race)

-The 2013 Omloop Het Nieuwsblad – Women's race took place on 23 February 2013.
-It was the 8th women's edition of the Omloop Het Nieuwsblad.
-This year's Omloop started and ended in Ghent, Belgium and spanned 125 km in the province of East Flanders.
+The 2013 Omloop Het Nieuwsblad was the 8th edition of the women's Omloop Het Nieuwsblad road cycling one-day race, which took place on 23 February.
+The race started and ended in Ghent and covered 125 km in the province of East Flanders.

-The race was won by Australian rider Tiffany Cromwell who won a side-by-side sprint of Megan Guarnier.
+The race was won by Australian rider Tiffany Cromwell in a sprint from Megan Guarnier.
 Emma Johansson won the sprint of the group behind the two and finished third.